dilandau2001/Dilan.ServiceDiscovery/README.md

 ## Background

 The need for this library came from a project I was working on where we had several web apps that were develop using Core 2.0.
 Those appps were dependant on Microsoft core web app packages.
-In this project we also had some services running as windows service, using framework 4.8 and we were lucky or unlucky to share several common libraries as those services were also making use of Microsoft web packages for healtchecks.
+In this project we also had some services running as windows service, using framework 4.8 and we were lucky or unlucky to share several common libraries as those services were also making use of Microsoft web packages for health checks.
 Due to cybersecurity reasons we were forced to upgrade our web apps to updated versions of Core.Web libraries, which seemed to be impossible without destroying many things, because new libraries were not compatible with 4.8 framework.

 By using this discovery service pattern that is based in GRCP we were able to reduce services configuration and the dependency on Core.Web libraries. (which by the way is a real pain)

-I know is not the current trend, where everything has to be a wep application to be "modern", but this is a clean solution to have a discovery server pattern that woulld be used with several different services wihout adding a ton of core.web dependencies and allowing having functionality between full framework and modern apps, while still being multi platform.
+I know is not the current trend, where everything has to be a wep application to be "modern", but this is a clean solution to have a discovery server pattern that would be used with several different services wihout adding a ton of core.web dependencies and allowing having functionality between full framework and updated web apps, while still being multi platform.

-With this library you will be able to still have old style window services, that can register into the service discovery and be communicated with.
+With this library you will be able to still have old style window full framework services, that can register into the service discovery and be communicated with.
 With the same library you can have state of the art web apps that can register into the service discovery and be communicated with.

 This discovery server now becames a healthCheck provider, a DNS server and a load balancer, all together in a small, efficient and fast web application.